inadarei/nodebootstrap/README.md

 ## File Limits

-Hot reloading uses native file watching features of *nix systems.
+Hot reloading uses native file watching features of unix-compatible systems.
 This is extremely handy and efficient, but unfortunately most systems have very low limits on watched and open files.
 If you use hot reloading a lot, you should expect to see: "Error: watch EMFILE" or similar.